w3c/imsc-hrm/misc/security-and-privacy.md

 None.
 The IMSC-HRM is a static-analysis algorithm of IMSC documents.
 Executing the algorithm requires no requests to any origins.
+The resource that it processes is an IMSC Document Instance.
+This specification does not define any protocol or interface for obtaining such a resource, and it does not define any interface for exposing the results of the analysis.

 > 02. Do features in your specification expose the minimum amount of information
 >      necessary to enable their intended uses?